HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 `hub.events ::= ( fhir-resource  ) '-' ( select )`

 The `fhir-resource` indicates the context of the selection.
-The context of a select event typically contains two fields.
-One with the name of the fhir-resource holding a the anchor resource.
-One or more named `select` indicating the resources that selected.
+The `context` element in a select event typically contains two fields.
+One with the name of the `fhir-resource` holding a the anchor resource and one or more named `select` indicating the resources that is selected.

 This allows of communication of different select sets for the different anchor-types.